nonblocking/mashroom/packages/plugin-packages/mashroom-helmet/README.md

 ## Usage

-If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-helmet** as *dependency*.
+If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-helmet** as *dependency*.

-You can override the default config in your Mashroom config file like this:
+You can override the default config in your server config file like this:

 ```json
 {